Remuneration

 Long-term incentive (LTI) scheme for 2025–2027

 The Board of Directors has decided to adopt a performance based LTI scheme for the Executive Board and the Executive Leader Forum (approximately 20 senior leaders).
-The scheme is based on the structure described in the Remuneration Policy for Tryg subject to approval of the remuneration policy on AGM 26 March 2025.
+The scheme is based on the structure described in the Remuneration Policy for Tryg as approved on AGM 26 March 2025.

 For the Executive Board, the LTI makes up 20%-point of the 50% cap.
 The LTI is granted as 12%-point Performance Share Units (PSU’s), with strategy-aligned targets, deferred for 5 years and 8%-points shares options where the participant value is directly linked to share performance.
 The PSU’s and the share options have a vesting period of 3 years.